haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-16-Composite Pattern.md

 Let's continue to take the menu as an example.
 In Iterator Pattern chapter, we discussed how to encapsulate the iteration over the menus with different implementations under the hood.

-Now, new requirement arrives.
 Imagine that we have to support not only multiple menus, but menus within menus.
 That is, it would be nice if we could make the dessert menu as an element of the certain menu, but that won't work as it is now implemented.
 It's time for change.

 ![img](/img/DesignPattern/composite_motivation.png)